LIFE GROUPS SERMON & DISCUSSION GUIDE

 Life Group Guide QUESTIONS draft

-LIFE GROUP GUIDE:
+LIFE GROUP QUESTIONS

 GETTING TO KNOW YOU